Welcome to our CORE 6 Person Instant Cabin Tent review!

 The CORE instant cabin tent is 11 x 9 feet with a peak height of 6 feet—so how well will it go for your group?

-This 6 person tent is best for a group of four.
+This 6 person tent is best for a group or family of four.
 As it fits two queen air mattresses, you could have parents on one and two kids on the other.
 You could bring a small to medium-sized dog without issues, too.

-Is It comfortable for 6 people?
+Is It a Roomy Tent for 6 people?

 Save yourself from the drama of tears of boredom on the drive home after a successful camping trip by getting everyone’s devices ready the night before.